pankajpatil001/movie_collection_app/README.md

 #### Description

-Retrieve all collection with top 3 favourite genres
+Retrieve all collections for a user with top 3 favourite genres

 #### Example